TayThorian/MasterBookVault/README.md

 - MCG083 - Into the Outside
 - MCG082 - Into the Deep
 - MCG071 - Into the Night
+## Free League Publishing
+- FLFTOR012 - Tales from the Lone Lands
+- FLFALE017 - Building Better Worlds
+- FLFFBL014 - Crypt of the Mellified Mage
+- MUH051557 - The Spire of Quetzel
 ## Pacesetter Games & Simulations
 - 9001 - BX RPG Dungeon Guide
 - 9002 - BX RPG Player's Guide
+## Game Designers Workshop
+- GDW252 - Tarsus
 ## Digest Group Publications
 - - Manhunt
 ## Mongoose Publishing